Sreelekshmi1998/TfW-Performance-Hub-Moc/README.md

-# 🚆 Transport for Wales — All‑Function Performance Hub (Power BI)
+# 🚆 Transport for Wales - All‑Function Performance Hub (Power BI)

 **Role:** Performance Reporting Analyst
 **Organisation:** Transport for Wales (TfW)
-**Period:** Nov 2024 – Present
+**Period:** Nov 2024 - Present

 > **Confidentiality Notice:** All screenshots in this repository use **mocked/anonymised values**.
 No operational or personal data is shared.
 Images are for demonstration purposes only.

 ---

 ## 📌 Overview
-A centralised **Power BI** solution that integrates KPIs across multiple functions—Drivers, Conductors, Fleet, Train Planning, Resources, Control, and Station Operations.
+A centralised **Power BI** solution that integrates KPIs across multiple functions-Drivers, Conductors, Fleet, Train Planning, Resources, Control, and Station Operations.
 The hub enables leadership to track **TINS (incidents), MINS (delay minutes), CAPES (cancellations)**, investigate root causes, and compare performance against targets and prior periods.

 ---